alejagapatrick/laravel-preset/readme.md

 E2Consult is a webdevelopment team based in Oslo, Norway.
 You'll find more information about us [on our website](https://e2consult.no).

 This is our default preset when initializing a new project.
-Do ont use it on existing projects as it does delete and overwrite a lot of files.
+Don't use it with existing projects as it does delete and overwrite a lot of files.

 ## Installation